-Although Critical Path Method (CPM) and PERT are conceptually similar, some significant differences exist mostly due to the type of projects best suited for each technique.
+Although the Critical Path Method (CPM) and PERT are conceptually similar, some significant differences exist mostly due to the type of projects best suited for each technique.
 PERT is better to use when there is much uncertainty and when control over time outweighs control over costs.
-PERT handles uncertainty of the time required to complete an activity by developing three estimates and then computing an expected time using the beta distribution.
+PERT handles the uncertainty of the time required to complete an activity by developing three estimates and then computing an expected time using the beta distribution.
 CPM is better suited for well-defined projects and activities with little uncertainty, where accurate time and resource estimates can be made.
-The percentage of completion of the activity than can be determined.
+The percentage of completion of the activity can be determined.

 In 1958, the U.S. Navy introduced network scheduling techniques by developing PERT as a management control system for the development of the Polaris missile program.
 PERT’s focus was to give managers the means to plan and control processes and activities so the project could be completed within the specified time period.
 The Polaris program involved 250 prime contractors, more than 9,000 subcontractors, and hundreds of thousands of tasks.